Summary: Remote work while traveling is risky. Learn essential cybersecurity tips to protect devices, data, and personal safety during business trips.

 Third-party cloud-based sharing services may lack encryption.
 This may expose data in transit, while employees may also fail to check the sharing request source.

-Minimize file-sharing risks by choosing third-party providers with a security focus.
-Encrypted cloud storage reduces the risk of data theft.
+Minimize file-sharing risks by choosing third-party providers with a strong risk management approach.
+Encrypted cloud storage helps reduce the chances of data exposure.

 How can you protect your device?

-Wherever you travel, following best practices for device security is essential.
-Here are some basic guidelines to keep in mind.
+Wherever your business trip takes you, following device protection best practices is essential.
+Here are some basic guidelines to keep in mind:

 Stay close to your device.
 A few moments away from your device is enough time for thieves to strike, especially in public spaces like coffee shops.